Claire-Lavigne/Cours-Developper/Terminal/Git-Commands.md

 squash c01a668 commit 3
 squash 8a9fbd7 commit 4
 $ git push origin +masterorbranchname

+# FOR ONLY TWO COMMITS THAT ARE THE MOST RECENTS (FIRST COMMIT + HEAD)
+$ git reset --soft "HEAD^"
+$ git commit --amend
 ```

 ### PUSH (send from local to remote) / PULL (take from remote to local)